thk354777/client/README.md

 This project is a blog post application built with React and Firebase.
 It allows users to create, read, update, and delete blog posts, with data stored in Firebase for real-time synchronization.

+You can check out the live version of the app here: [https://client-en5m.onrender.com/](https://client-en5m.onrender.com/)

 ![App Screenshot](./home_page.png)

 ## Features